Hollaback Girl: Commercial performance

 "Hollaback Girl" entered the Billboard Hot 100 at number 82 on the issue dated April 2, 2005, and within six weeks of its release, it had reached the top of the chart, becoming Stefani's first and only US number one.
 It ended the nine-week run of 50 Cent's "Candy Shop" featuring Olivia, and maintained the number-one position for four consecutive weeks.
 "Hollaback Girl" ranked second on the 2005 Hot 100 year-end chart.
 The song held the record for most US radio airplays in one week, with 9,582 plays, and maintained this record for over a year before Shakira and Wyclef Jean's "Hips Don't Lie" overtook the position.
 "Hollaback Girl" peaked at number one on the Billboard Pop 100 chart for eight weeks and at number 15 on the Hot Dance Club Play chart.
-The song was a crossover success, and reached number four on the Rhythmic Top 40 and number eight on the Hot R&B/Hip-Hop Songs chart.
+The song was a crossover success and reached number four on the Rhythmic Top 40 and number eight on the Hot R&B/Hip-Hop Songs chart.

 "Hollaback Girl" was noted for having a large number of digital downloads, becoming the first single to sell more digital downloads than CDs.
 In October 2005, "Hollaback Girl" was the first single to ever sell one million digital downloads and later went on to sell a total of 1.2 million downloads.
-It was certified five-times platinum by the Recording Industry Association of America.
+It was certified six-times platinum by the Recording Industry Association of America.
 It was later re-certified platinum, for the same sales, due to the change of the RIAA certification criteria for singles.
 On the year-end list for Hot Digital Songs in 2005, "Hollaback Girl" topped the chart.